Top Menu

 James L. W. West III, General Editor Emeritus, Cambridge Fitzgerald Edition

-John Marsh is associate professor of English at Penn State University.
+John Marsh is professor of English at Penn State University.
 He is the author of two previous books: Class Dismissed: Why We Cannot Teach or Learn Our Way out of Inequality and Hog Butchers, Beggars, and Busboys: Poverty, Labor, and the Making of Modern American Poetry.
 Marsh is also the editor of You Work Tomorrow: An Anthology of American Labor Poetry, 1929-1941.
 He lives in State College, Pennsylvania, with his wife and daughter.

 Publication Date: 11/13/2024